 Some of the tools our experts recommend are HubSpot CRM, ActiveTrail, and Sendinblue.

 Determining when to send a newsletter remains complex.
 It depends on the type of target (BtoB or BtoC), but also the sector of activity of your company.
 In any case, remember that a newsletter loses performance when it is sent on a Monday, as individuals and professionals return to their weekly activities and might not be receptive.
 If you operate in the B2B sector, we recommend that you send your newsletter during normal working hours.
 Peak times are usually between 10 and 11 am and between 3 and 4 pm.

 1- Compatibility with different inboxes

 Not all email providers consider email code in the same way.
 For example, a newsletter can be displayed without problem in Gmail, but be unreadable in Outlook.
 Therefore, do not hesitate to test your e-mails in the different browsers with your newsletter creation tool.

 In an increasingly mobile world, your content and everything you do needs to be optimized for mobile devices to make the most of your mobile audience.
 Studies have shown that 65% of emails are opened first on mobile devices.
 In other words, if you haven’t already optimized your newsletters for mobile devices, now is the time to do so.

 3- Take care of your design

-In order to maintain your visual identity, it is important that your graphic charter appears in your newsletter.
+To maintain your visual identity, your graphic charter must appear in your newsletter.
 The design should be close to that of your website.
-You should use the same font, display your logo and choose the same colours.
-The newsletter should also be simple, uncluttered and easy to read.
+You should use the same font, display your logo and choose the same colors.
+The newsletter should also be simple, uncluttered, and easy to read.
 The content of your newsletter should be 90% educational and 10% promotional.